 If you think the summer temperatures are extreme, try walking on Bucavac in the winter when the wind can be so fierce that the county had to invest in building additional, higher stone walls to protect smaller, bush vines that try to grow,

-Against all odds (or maybe because of it), high temperatures, extreme winds, poor soil with high rock content, Babić vines manages to extract the best of this land, producing one of the highly regarded red wines in the country.
+Against all odds (or maybe because of it), high temperatures, extreme winds, poor soil with high rock content, Babić vines manage to extract the best of this land, producing one of the highly regarded red wines in the country.

 Babić – little black giant from Primošten

-Babić gives rich, velvety reds, concentrated in fresh and ripe fruit flavors like cherries, especially Marasca.
+Babić gives rich, velvety reds, concentrated in fresh and ripe fruit flavours like cherries, especially Marasca.
 From the best positions, it shows the strength of the vine able to survive everything nature throws in the vineyards, extracting the unique taste of the soil deep under.
-Prized for the amazing acidity it is capable of preserving, Babić wines give you the sense of "authentic Dalmatia", yet to be discovered.
+Prized for the amazing acidity it is capable of preserving, Babić wines give you the sense of “authentic Dalmatia”, yet to be discovered.